 (b) 70 % for transition regions;

-(c) 50 % for more developed regions;
+(c) 50 % for more developed regions.

-applicable to the region where the territory or territories identified in the territorial just transition plans in accordance with Article [7] of Regulation (EU) [JTF Regulation] are located.

-4. The co-financing rate for Interreg programmes shall be no higher than 80 %.

-The ETC Regulation may establish higher co-financing rates for Interreg strand D and for external cross-border cooperation programmes under the European territorial cooperation goal (Interreg).
+4. The co-financing rate for Interreg programmes shall be no higher than 80 % except in cases where the Interreg Regulation establishes higher co-financing rates for Interreg strand D and for external cross-border cooperation programmes.

 5. The maximum co-financing rates listed under paragraphs 3 and 4 shall be increased by ten percentage points for priorities entirely delivered through community-led local development.